 Knowledge about the cost distribution across the scene (i.e., across the different parts of a partitioned scene) can significantly aid the allocation of resources when using a distributed approach to rendering.
-There are many approaches based on knowledge about cost distribution; a good example is (Reinhard, Kok, & Jansen 1996).
+In fact, an estimated cost distribution is crucial in commercial rendering applications which otherwise could not be realized due to their enormous complexity.
+There are many approaches based on knowledge about cost distribution; a good example is [8].

 Distributed Multi-Agent Optimization.
 The inherent distribution of multi-agent systems and their properties of intelligent interaction allow for an alternative view of rendering optimization.
-(Kuoppa, Cruz, & Mould 2003) uses a JADE-based implementation of a multi-agent platform to distribute interactive rendering tasks (rasterization) across a network.
+The work presented by Rangel-Kuoppa et al. [7] uses a JADE-based implementation of a multi-agent platform to distribute interactive rendering tasks (rasterization) across a network.
+The distribution of the tasks is realized in a centralized client-server style (the agents send the results of the rasterization of objects to a centralized server).
 Although this work employs the multi-agent metaphor, essentially it does not make use of multi-agent technology itself.
 In fact, the use of the JADE framework is only for the purpose of realizing communication between nodes, but this communication is not knowledge-driven and no "agent-typical" mechanism such as learning and negotiation is used.